AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-49433-default-amount-shown-subtotal-in-cart.md

 1. Create a gift card.
 1. Make sure the open amount is set to *[!UICONTROL Yes]* (between $50 to $500).
-1. Go to the [!UICONTROL Gift Card] product on the storefront and choose another amount in the drop-down.
+1. Go to the [!UICONTROL Gift Card] product on the storefront and choose another amount from the drop-down.
 1. Specifiy $100 in the amount in USD.
 1. Fill in other fields and add them to the cart.
 1. Go to the mini-cart or the cart page.